Building rendering with people walking on the street

 TRANSIT CENTER REDEVELOPMENT

-The Pacific Station complex is METRO’s primary transit center, serving 15 routes with connections to UCSC, Scotts Valley, Watsonville and San Jose.
+The Rotkin Transit Center (formerly Pacific Station complex) is METRO’s primary transit center, serving 15 routes with connections to UCSC, Scotts Valley, Watsonville and San Jose.
 Originally constructed in the early 1980s, the facility is in dire need of renovation and modernization.

 The City of Santa Cruz and METRO have been conducting outreach and planning for the redevelopment of Pacific Station since 2002.
 The property’s prime downtown location makes it both an important transportation hub and an attractive site for developing affordable housing.
 In support of the most recent redevelopment efforts, the METRO Board of Directors approved a Memorandum of Understanding (MOU) in June 2020 between the City of Santa Cruz and METRO in which the parties agreed to work together to apply for a state Affordable Housing and Sustainable Communities (AHSC) grant to redevelop the site and adjacent City-owned properties into a new transit center and affordable, mixed-use development.